-- 21 metropolises have more than 10 million inhabitants; - 30 metropolises have between 5 and 10 million inhabitants: - 264 metropolises have between 1 and 5 million inhabitants; and - 723 metropolises have between 300,000 and 1 million inhabitants.
+- 21 metropolises have more than 10 million inhabitants; - 30 metropolises have between 5 and 10 million inhabitants; - 264 metropolises have between 1 and 5 million inhabitants; and - 723 metropolises have between 300,000 and 1 million inhabitants.

-China (444), India (191), Indonesia (34), Japan (33) and Philippines (32) are the countries with most metropolises in Asia-Pacific. with only a single metropolis and 4 countries with two metropolises.

-There are an additional 11 countries with polycentric systems of cities that have between 10 and 30 metropolises.
+China (444), India (191), Indonesia (34), Japan (33) and Philippines (32) are the countries with most metropolises in Asia-Pacific.
+There is an additional of 11 countries with polycentric systems of cities that have between 10 and 30 metropolises.
 In contrast, there are 12 countries with only a single metropolis and 4 countries with two metropolises.